mark-watson/haskell_book/manuscript/kgcreator.md

     _ -> error "too many arguments"
 ~~~~~~~~

-Here we use **getArgs** to fetch a list of command line arguments and verify that at least to arguments have been provided.
+Here we use **getArgs** in line8 to fetch a list of command line arguments and verify that at least to arguments have been provided.
+Then we call the functions **processFilesToRdf** and **processFilesToNeo4j** and the functions they call in the next three sections.

-## Top Level Code for Generating RDF
+## Utility Code for Generating RDF

 The code for generating RDF and for generating Neo4J Cypher data is similar.
 We start with the code to generate RDF triples.
 Before we look at the code, let's start with a few lines of generated RDF: